ruelbhatcher/Typewriter-ribbon-re-inking/ribbon-reInk.md

 # How to re-ink a nylon ink ribbon

-Although various other written instructions for re-inking ink ribbons are available on the web, those that I have found do not work for nylon ribbons.
-Nylon ribbon cannot be quicly loaded with ink by applying a few drops and waiting for it to spread out completely<super>[1](1.time-and-ink)</super>.
+Although various other written instructions for re-inking ink ribbons are available on the web, those that I have found are not effective for nylon ribbons.
+Nylon ribbon cannot be quicly loaded with ink by applying a few drops and waiting for it to spread out completely[^1].
 To ink the ribbon well, it is necessary to actively spread and work in the ink.
 This article describes a way to re-ink your nylon ribbon using a brush, resulting in uniform printing from the first letter typed.

 ### Materials: